 Guide.
 The Guide starts by moving towards the OriginGuide that marks the origin.
-When it meets the OriginGuide, it alters its direction by $90^{\circ}$ clockwise and moves outwards.
+When it meets the OriginGuide, it alters its direction by 90° clockwise and moves outwards.
 When it meets the Explorer, it turns around and moves inwards towards the OriginGuide.
 The Guide also moves one step north with the Explorer when they meet in the end of searching a rectangle and starts walking towards the OriginGuide afterwards.

 The execution of our protocol is illustrated in Figure 2.
 To prove Theorem 2, we only need to show that every time the Explorer enters a cell on an axis, it meets a Guide.
 To see why this is sufficient, consider any cell c on the plane with distance d to the origin.
 Then c is searched (latest) during rectangle search in distance d.
-Therefore, assuming that each rectangle search is performed correctly, the whole plane is eventually discovered.